streannsdk/streann-inside-ad-sdk-ios/README.md

     ```Swift
     import streann_inside_ad_sdk_ios
     ```
-7. Initialize the SDK with the baseUrl and apiKey in the main Scene:
+7. Initialize the SDK with the baseUrl and apiKey in the main Scene.
+The both parameters are mandatory.
+Read the StreannInsideAdSDK log in the console for errors:
     ```Swift
     ...
         ContentView()